Nathan Healy

 Key Takeaways

-• Connecticut homeowners pay some of the highest electricity rates in the nation — 28.8¢/kWh, making solar one of the smartest ways to reduce your monthly bill.
+• Connecticut has some of the highest electricity rates in the country — making solar one of the smartest ways to take control of your energy bill.

-• You can go solar in Connecticut with no upfront cost through Palmetto’s LightReach lease — fixed monthly payments, zero maintenance, and a 90% Production Guarantee.
+• You can go solar with no upfront cost through Palmetto’s LightReach lease — Palmetto owns, installs, and maintains the system for you.

-• Connecticut offers strong solar incentives including a full sales tax exemption, property tax exemption, and the RRES net metering program to maximize your savings.
+• Connecticut offers strong solar incentives including net metering, battery storage rebates, and full sales and property tax exemptions.

 Looking for More Detailed Connecticut City Guides?